JustinTArthur/vsfieldkit/docs/usage.rst

 The package uses semantic versioning to indicate backwards compatible changes to the API.

-As the developer does not have Windows, vsrepo is not supported.
+As the developer does not have Windows, vsrepo is not officially supported.
+That said, it seems to be able to install vsfieldkit.

 Dependencies
 ^^^^^^^^^^^^